-^{23.} As noted in Figure 4, the afterschool systems in Fort Worth and Louisville did not have an established functioning MIS at the end of 2014.
+23. As noted in Figure 4, the afterschool systems in Fort Worth and Louisville did not have an established functioning MIS at the end of 2014.
 Although Fort Worth had not yet selected an MIS at this time, Louisville had, but was still trying to negotiate access to the data system for all of their providers.
 Afterschool system leaders in Louisville had reviewed a number of different options and selected the MIS used by the school district, named CASCADE.
 Using this existing system was appealing because it had demonstrated success, was adaptable to a variety of data collection needs, and had the potential to provide relevant individual-level data to providers that might assist with instructional programming.
 However, school district policies limit which afterschool providers were permitted to access CASCADE.
-In order for providers to access CASCADE (and, by extension, individual-level student data), providers had to demonstrate that they met the school district's criteria as a provider of individual-level academic support that aligned with the school district's curriculum and instructional strategies.
-The school district did not consider all of the providers in the afterschool system as meeting these standards, which meant that some providers were not able to enter their program attendance data into CASCADE.
+In order for providers to access CASCADE (and, by extension, individual-level student data), providers had to demonstrate that they met the school district's criteria as a provider of individual-level academic support that aligned with the school district's criteria as a provider of individual-level academic support that aligned with the school district's criteria as a provider of individual-level academic support that aligned with the school district's criteria as a provider of individual-level academic support that aligned with the school district's criteria as a provider of individual-level academic support that aligned with the school district's criteria as a provider of individual-level academic support that aligned with the school district's criteria as a provider of individual-level academic support that aligned with the school district's criteria as a provider of individual-level academic support that aligned with the school district's criteria as a provider of individual-level academic support that aligned with the school district's criteria as a provider of individual-level academic support that aligned with the school district did not consider all of the providers where the providers were not all t

-^{24.} For additional information on the Youth Program Quality Assessment (YPQA), visit http://www.cypq.org/assessment.
-For additional information on the Survey of Academic and Youth Outcomes (SAYO), go to http://www.niost.org/Training-Descriptions/survey-of-afterschool-youth-outcomes-for-staffand-teachers-sayo-s-and-sayo-t.
 The most significant challenge facing composite systems appears to be the extra level of coordination required to ensure that data elements can be integrated into actionable information aligned to common goals.
 Without a larger partnership or governance structure, partners within the system can drift away from common tasks and goals.
 This challenge was best illustrated by the experience of Philadelphia.
 Leaders of the effort readily acknowledged that the PhillyBOOST initiative did not yet have, but needed, a dedicated intermediary to promote and coordinate use of a central MIS.
 Without appropriate coordination, composite systems may also experience duplication of effort, which can limit system efficiency and frustrate stakeholders, although in the case of Philadelphia, DHS providers were not required to enter data into both the DHS and ETO databases.
 Another potential challenge with a composite MIS was ensuring the users of more than one system were trained in the use of both systems.
 To address this concern, Philadelphia developed distinct training and guidance for DHS providers.
 In contrast, Denver Afterschool Alliance developed a highly structured and formalized process of data integration across the systems that aligned to its core mission.
 They have not experienced the same challenges in engaging nonprofit providers in the use of the CPS after resolving initial technical issues.